 In June 2014, the Group made an equity investment with an amount of USD5,000,000 in a private fund (the "Fund") which invested in shares of companies principally engaged in Internet business ("Equity Investments").
-During the year ended 31 December 2021, the Fund made certain investment in cryptocurrencies ("Cryptocurrency Investments").
+During the year ended 31 December 2022, the Fund made certain investment in cryptocurrencies ("Cryptocurrency Investments").
 The Group neither have control nor significant influence over the Fund.
-As at 31 December 2021, the Group held around 27% (31 December 2020: 43%) interests of the Fund as redemption of RMB31,924,000 was made by the Group during the year ended 31 December 2021.
+As at 31 December 2022, the Group held 33.95% (31 December 2021: 27.4%) interests of the Fund.
+As at 31 December 2022, the Group classified the investment in the Fund as financial assets at fair value through profit or loss (31 December 2021: same).

-Management assessed the fair value of the Group's investment in financial assets as at 31 December 2021 based on the net asset value of the Fund provided by the Fund's administrator and calculated the portion attributable to the Group.
+Management assessed the fair value of the Group's investment in financial assets as at 31 December 2022 based on the net asset value of the Fund provided by the Fund's administrator and calculated the portion attributable to the Group.